 I recently walked into a conversation and one of the women was saying that the day she gave birth was the best day of her life.
 Well, it wasn’t for me.
 It sucked.
 I was in labor for 16 hours and the pain was unbearable.
-I have a pretty high tolerance for pain but at one point, I seriously thought I was going to die, and then I just wished I would.
-I kept asking, begging, yelling for an epidural but every nurse who came into my room told me that I’d have to wait until I was dialated to 4 cm.
+I have a pretty high tolerance for pain but at one point, I seriously thought I was going to die.
+I kept asking, begging, YELLING for an epidural but every nurse who came into my room told me that I’d have to wait until I was dialated to 4 cm.
 Screw you and your 4cm.
 Find a way to get me there.
 They did, but it took 8 hours.
 Eight hours of HELL.

 The best day of my life?
-I don’t think so.
+I think no.

-Things didn’t get any better when the doctor told me that my baby was face-up so continuing with my intended plan of giving birth vaginally was no longer a good idea.
+Things didn’t get any better when the doctor told me that my baby was face-up, so continuing with my intended plan of giving birth vaginally was no longer a good idea.
 Really?
 You’re just figuring this out now?
-You never saw that on any of the ultrasounds that you did, or whatever that test is called where you can see the baby?
+You never saw that on any of the ultrasounds, or whatever that test is called where you can see the baby?
 Did the baby just decide to do a back flip?
 Is she wearing a Speedo?

 When the extremely young nurse on duty at the time tried to get me to discuss why I was so adverse to a C-section, the conversation didn’t go well.